ipiriyan2002/mmocr-pipeline/README.md

 For models, we support detection and recognition configuration, where the definition for both are similar.
 Like dataset_dict, you can also provide a list of dicts or a single one if needed

+For the following two dicts, it is important to state has_val if providing validation file and to state False for has_val if not.

 ### Det Model Dict